 print(completion.choices[0].message.content)

-Run the script:
+Create a new file called Run the script:

 Chat Completions

-Simple conversation with the AI:
+Simple conversation with the AI:- Python SDK

-JavaScript SDK
+- JavaScript SDK

 from gravixlayer import GravixLayer